 4) Measure Your Results

 Thankfully, most email services automatically provide insightful analytics so you can easily measure how your email campaigns perform.
 Use these built-in features to their full potential!
 Check the results of each newsletter you send and compare them to each other.
-Each one you send, try something new until you discover the best performers and then try mimicking those emails to replicate positive results.
+Each one you send, try something new until you discover the best performers.
+After, try mimicking those emails to replicate positive results.

 Let’s look at the analytics you need to pay attention to.
 First, check your open rate to learn how many times your email was opened.
 If a reader opened your email multiple times, clearly you have their attention.
 Grab their email and send them a follow-up email if they don’t take action in a few days.
 The next metric to watch is click-through-rate or CTR.
 This shows who clicked on what links embedded in your email.
 What are people interacting with most or not at all?
 The last number to check is your unsubscribe rate.
 If people are opting out of your emails, don’t be offended.
 Instead, try to find out why so you can learn something.
 Send them an email directly or set up a poll during the unsubscribe process to ask them why they unsubscribed.